boringlee24/SC21_Ribbon/README.md

 # SC21 Ribbon Artifact

 Ribbon applies a Bayesian Optimization (BO) engine for heterogeneous instance serving of ML inference queries.
+Please see the link for the full paper here: [RIBBON: cost-effective and qos-aware deep learning model inference using a diverse pool of cloud computing instances](https://dl.acm.org/doi/10.1145/3458817.3476168)

 ## Dependencies